By Francesco Bonavita, Ph. D.

 The Arsenale was a ship building center that enabled Venice to create a formidable navy

 Venice’s ascendance to power could not have been achieved without its ability to engage in shipbuilding.
 Venetians were famous for their fast ships and a reliable navy.
 Venice dedicated one tenth of their land to the Arsenale, which was a shipbuilding center.
 It employed 16,000 workers and could construct as many as 100 galleys in 60 days.
 These ships were light and fast and capable of carrying cargo, and were made by utilizing division of labor.
 What made Venice such a formidable navy is that the ships had no slave to power the boats.
 The sailors were Venetian citizens who were also quick to switch from their navigational role to soldiers during a time of confronting adversaries.
-Today, the Arsenale is used to house the Venice Biennale for art exhibition, but in the past it constituted an industrial center that propelled Venice toward a redoubtable naval force.
+Today, the Arsenale is used to house the Venice Biennale for art exhibition, but in the past, it constituted an industrial center that propelled Venice toward a redoubtable naval force.
 Indeed, the Arsenale was considered a precious secret and Venetians punished by death anyone who divulged any information on how shipbuilding took place.
 Similarly, the art of glassmaking was confined to the island of Murano and it was jealously guarded as an art form to be shared with no one because the production of glass, window panes, eyeglass lenses and decorative activities was a monopoly of the Venetian Republic from which a considerable wealth could be generated.
 This is also true for the island of Burano where embroidering skills were handed down from one generation to the next.

 The voyage of Marco Polo changed European perception of Asia, as he connected to Kublai Kahn, founder of the Yuang dynasty in China in the 13th century.

 To illustrate the magnitude of Venice’s dominance of the sea, the story of Marco Polo’s voyage to China is truly emblematic in that it demonstrates how, as early as the Thirteen century, Venetians sailors could navigate freely through the Adriatic Sea, cross the Middle East, pass through Persia, go across the Pamir mountains, the Gobi desert and finally head to Beijing.
 The story of Marco Polo’s voyage is truly memorable and it celebrates Venetian power in that it enabled the explorer to navigate freely and to walk all the way across the Silk Road, reaching Asia and Mongolia.
 It was an extraordinary expedition that lasted more than two decades, from 1271-1295, during which he became the confidant of Kublai Khan.
-His biography, The Million, provides an excellent documentation of what China’s cultural life at the time and it afforded Europeans a greater understanding of Oriental customs, as well as expanding the trade routes to the East.
+His biography, The Million, provides an excellent documentation of what China’s cultural life was at the time and how it afforded Europeans a greater understanding of Oriental customs, as well as expanding the trade routes to the East.

 The Doge Palace is a perfect example of open architecture as opposed to medieval fortresses.